-"Th' gaffer come down to our stall this morning, an' 'e says: 'You know, Walter, this 'ere'll not do.
-What about these props!'
-An' I says to him, 'Why what art talkin' about?
-What d'st mean about th' props?'
-'It'll niver do, this 'ere,' 'e says.
+"Th' gaffer come down to our stall this morning, an' 'e s 'You know, Walter, this 'ere'll not do.
+What about t ps?'
+An' I says to him, 'Why, what art talkin' about? hat d'st mean about th' props?'
+'It'll never do, this 'ere,' 'e s.
 'You'll be havin' th' roof in, one o' these days.'
-An' I says, 'Tha'd better stan' on a bit o' clunch, then, an' hold it up wi' thy 'ead.'
-So 'e wor that mad, 'e cossed an' 'e swore, an' t'other chaps they did laugh.''
+An' I s, 'Tha'd better stan' on a bit o' clunch, then, an' hold it up thy 'ead.'
+So 'e wor that mad, 'e cossed an' 'e swore, an' ther chaps they did laugh.''
 Morel was a good mimic.
-He imitated the manager's fat, squeaky voice, with its attempt at good English.
+He tated the manager's fat, squeaky voice, with its attempt at od English.

-"'I shan't have it, Walter.
-Who knows more about it, me or you?'
-So I says 'I've niver fun out how much tha knows, Alfred.
+''I shan't have it, Walter.
+Who knows more about it, me you?'
+So I says, 'I've niver fun out how much tha' knows, red.
 It'll 'appen carry thee ter bed an' back.'"

-So Morel would go on, to the amusement of his boon companions.
+o Morel would go on to the amusement of his boon comtions.
 And some of this would be true.
-The pit-manager was not an educated man.
-He had been a boy along with Morel, so that, while the two disliked each other, they more or less took each other for granted.
-But Alfred Charlesworth did not forgive the butty these public-house sayings.
-Consequently, although Morel was a good miner, sometimes earning as much as five pounds a week when he married, he came gradually to have worse and worse stalls, where the coal was thin, and hard to get, and unprofitable.
+The pit-manager was an educated man.
+He had been a boy along with Morel, so t, while the two disliked each other, they more or less took h other for granted.
+But Alfred Charlesworth did not fore the butty these public-house sayings.
+Consequently, tough Morel was a good miner, sometimes earning as much five pounds a week when he married, he came gradually to re worse and worse stalls, where the coal was thin, and hard get, and unprofitable.